ibmendoza/go-examples/DISTSYS.md

+### The Minimum You Need to Know about Distributed System

 > Distributed programming is the art of solving the same problem that you can solve on a single computer using multiple computers.

 > Scalability is the ability of a system, network, or process, to handle a growing amount of work in a capable manner or its